VPlugin/vplugin-example/README.md

 The first one is the latest possible version you can get, use it for the latest features.

 # Plugin Support
 The plugins should be conforming to the [VPlugin Plugin Format](https://github.com/VPlugin/VPlugin/blob/master/spec/PluginFormat.md).
-The entry point should be named `vplugin_example_init`.
+The entry point should be named `vplugin_example_init`.\
-To learn about recognizable hooks, see [docs/plugins.rs](docs/plugins.rs)

 # License
 This application is released under the MIT license.
 For more information, see [LICENSE](LICENSE).